arsx9/BookStoreApp/README.md

 - on Failed: error "Book not found"
 - on Failed: error "Failed to delete book"
 - Codes: 200, 400, 404, 500

+## Testing the Endpoints

+- each end point can be easily tested with the help of post man